Michelle Buteau Teases 'Survival of The Thickest' Final Season and Crazy Morning Routine (Exclusive)

 Buteau shared that the set is "good comedy" and compared it to "a good plate of food.
 It's like a good song.
 It doesn't matter where we're at in our life or the time of day or the time of year we could all use it.
 And so that's what we're, that's what we're serving, honey."

 Buteau will be serving all year long.
-As she promotes Go Get 'Em mode with Premiere Protein, she told TooFab her main goal for this year is "happiness."
+As she promotes Go Get 'Em mode with Premier Protein, she told TooFab her main goal for this year is "happiness."

 "Like, happy no matter what, you know? [...] it's going to come from within," she started.
 “Because things will always happen.
 Whether it's something, like, in another country or in this country or even, like, down the street.
 Like, you couldn't find the parking space that you wanted.
 Whatever it is, you know?
 It's, like, perspective.
 It's, like, we're going to be okay as long as we're happy."